Available with Spatial Analyst license.

 (6) Azimuth_rad = Azimuth_math * pi / 180.0

-A moving 3 x 3 window visits each cell in the input raster, and for each cell in the center of the window, an aspect and slope value is calculated using an algorithm that incorporates the values of the cell's eight neighbors.
+A moving 3-by-3 window moves to each cell in the input raster, and for each cell in the center of the window, an aspect and slope value are calculated using an algorithm that incorporates the values of the cell's eight neighbors.
 The cells are identified as letters a to i, with e representing the cell for which the aspect is being calculated.

 The rate of change in the x direction for cell e is calculated with the following algorithm:

 (7) [dz/dx] = ((c + 2f + i) - (a + 2d + g)) / (8 * cellsize)